okfn/ckanbuild/README.markdown

 * [virtualenv](http://www.virtualenv.org/): `pip install virtualenv`
 * [fpm](https://github.com/jordansissel/fpm/): `gem install fpm`

+For example, to install these dependencies on Ubuntu 12.04:

+    sudo apt-get install python git python-virtualenv rubygems sudo gem install fpm

+There are further dependencies that need to be satisifed in order to build the packages required by ckan:

+    sudo apt-get install python-dev libpq-dev

 Then to get ckanbuild itself simply clone the ckanbuild git repo:

     git clone https://github.com/okfn/ckanbuild.git

 Usage
 -----